FOURIER-Inc/mocopi-parser/README.md

 # mocopi-parser

-mocopi-parser is a parser library for streamed data from [mocopi](https://www.sony.net/Products/mocopi-dev/jp/).
+mocopi-parser is a parser library of streamed data from [mocopi](https://www.sony.net/Products/mocopi-dev/jp/).

 ## Example